Why Everyone Obsessed With SEO Glossary for Digital Marketing

 The method of examining the data stored in a log file to detect patterns, manage the site, monitor users’ movements around the site, collect demographic information, and better understand how search bots crawl the website.

-Multiple-word words with a high degree of specificity often indicate a higher level of purchasing intent.
 Less competitive keywords with a low search volume are usually easier to rate.

 It is a branch of Artificial Intelligence in which a machine learns and adjusts a dynamic mechanism without human interference by using data.